 I have lots of ideas to improve things, and so I have conversations with other departments when I think I might be able to contribute.

 One time I spoke with an HR director about some ideas and he liked them.
-He said he would discuss with his supervisor.
+He said he would discuss it with his supervisor.
 He also offered me a word of advice.
-He said that often I reference facts, research or data when making decisions.
+He said that often I reference facts, research, or data when making decisions.
 He said that isn’t the best way to make decisions and that isn’t how he makes decisions.
 I didn’t know what to say.

 He said that he likes to make decisions based on feelings, so I was at a loss.
-Certainly there are times when feelings factor into decision making, but when making policy for a company it seemed a dangerous idea to me.
+Certainly, there are times when feelings factor into decision-making, but when making policy for a company it seemed a dangerous idea to me.

 People make emotional decisions for many reasons.
 Sometimes they are helpful and sometimes they are not.
-However to tell someone that data isn’t helpful in making a decision to me is surprising and unhelpful.
+However, to tell someone that data isn’t helpful in making a decision to me is surprising and unhelpful.
 I always try to find data when I make decisions.
-Sometimes those decisions ultimately turn out to be unhelpful, but at the least I had a basis to make a decision.
+Sometimes those decisions ultimately turn out to be unhelpful, but at the least, I had a basis to make a decision.

-Do I make decisions that are not data based?
-Of course I do.
+Do I make decisions that are not data-based?
+Of course, I do.
 However decisions from intuition or feeling are a rare thing for me, and I am more open that they are incorrect.
 When data shows something, then generally given that the research was accurately done, I tend to believe the conclusions.

 We are imperfect and limited humans.
 Considering research and facts that don’t fit into our view of the world helps us and others.